yskoverride/Bit/README.md

 ```php
 Request::query($field);
 ```
-here the $field is the name of the anticipated field.
+Here the $field is the name of the anticipated field.

 Capture a specific $_POST value of the request
 ```php
 Request::request($field);
 ```
-here the $field is the name of the anticipated field.
+Here the $field is the name of the anticipated field.

 Capture all the $_POST values of request